mikegcoleman/fed-summit-hol/docker-orchestration/README.md

 of5rxsxsmm3a  pets       replicated  1/1       ubuntu:latest
 ```

 The state of the service may change a couple times until it is running.
-The image is being downloaded from Docker Hub to the other engines in the Swarm.
+The image is being downloaded from Docker Hub to the other daemons/services in the Swarm.
 Once the image is downloaded the container goes into a running state on one of the three nodes.

 Go ahead and check out the web page by visiting `http://<node1 IP address>:5000/`